mre/endler.dev/content/2025/best-programmers/index.md

 If you do it right, it will feel like cheating: you just solve simple problems until you're done.

-## Are Not Afraid To Get Their Hands Dirty ()
+## Are Not Afraid To Get Their Hands Dirty

 The best devs I know read a lot of code and they are not afraid to touch it.
 They never say "that's not for me" or "I can't help you here."
 Instead, they just start and learn.
 Code is *just code*.
 They can just pick up any skill that is required with time and effort.
-Before you know it, they become the go-to-person in the team for whatever they touched.
+Before you know it, they become the go-to person in the team for whatever they touched.
 Mostly because they were the only ones who were not afraid to touch it in the first place.

 ## Always Help Others